 From the May 8th, 2009 episode: "New Rule: The Supreme Court is a deliberative body, not a sausage party.
 We need a court that looks like America, not like a hundred-year reunion of the Whiffenpoofs.
 That's why Obama needs to find a non-lawyer, single parent with disabilities who is also a bi-curious black woman. [slide of Michael Jackson] Michael Jackson, your comeback starts now!"
 He died a month later.

 In February 2016, he complained about the Supreme Court of the United States striking down an EPA rule, and asked how anything can be done in America if it 'has to be run by Antonin Scalia first.'
 Literally that night, Scalia died.
-Two weeks after that, he mentioned Nancy Reagan, and she died the next day.
+Two weeks after that, he mentioned Nancy Reagan, and she died two days later.
 On the third week, he admitted that something spooky was going on with his show, and then namedropped Dick Cheney.

 Heartwarming in Hindsight: In April 2011, Bill delivered the New Rule "Charlie Don't Serf", in which he urged Americans to stand up to the corporations who have been abusing the American socioeconomic system.
 In September that same year, the first Occupy Wall Street rally took place, which managed to influence American politics, coining terms like "The 1%", and has made people pay more attention to the increasing disparity between rich and poor people.

 Hilarious in Hindsight: In the last show of his halfway point in the 2013 season, Bill remarked that "I get why Republicans don't want to come on my show, but I couldn't get Obama when he was a senator, Biden won't come on, Pelosi won't.
 Am I just the pot-smoking potty-mouthed talk show host to most Democrats?"
 Nancy Pelosi was his very first guest when the show came back from break (supposedly she saw said line and asked to come on).
 He didn't get the Obama visit until late 2016, at the tail end of Obama's presidency.